Matgend/TDIP/README.md

 2. With phylogenetic information as eigenvectors

-3. "2-step" which consists in using as input the concatenation of the output of the phylogenetic imputation methods with the incomplete data before the missing values imputation.
+3. "2-step" which consists in using as input the concatenation of the output of the phylogenetic imputation methods with the incomplete data before the missing value imputation.

 The function `missing_data_imputation()` provides a way to impute missing values through several imputation approaches and strategies.
 Each imputation method can be called separately too.
 ```{r, results = "hide"}